 - The sparkling filtered sake in Japan was awesome!
 Plus the sake bar was right inside a gift shop where we modeled kimonos… to ourselves.
 The alcohol may or may not of had something to do with this.
 No cultural appropriation here at all folks.

 - So this is one I wrote in my notes yet can’t actually remember.
 But if you’re trusting me enough to read this far, get a Canta Loop at the food stall in China.
 If I wrote it down you know it has to be good.

-- Orange Grand Marnier with Grey Goose, I quote, “It’s the titties.”
+- Order an Orange Grand Marnier with Grey Goose, as I quote my friend, “It’s the titties.”

 It was hot, it was sweaty, the lines were long.
 But it was damn sure worth it.
 Granted I got a free ticket from my friend who works there (thanks Kylie!) so it made the experience even sweeter.
 Overall though, I’d probably do it again even if I had to buy my own ticket.
 I mean where else can you hit up Africa, Germany and China in one afternoon?